LinSoftWin/Photoshop-CC2022-Linux/README.md

 *File download is about 2GB*

 ## Requirements

+**Tested CC2021 on openSUSE Tumbleweed** using Wine-9.6, no problems so far
 - wine >=6.1 (Avoid 6.20 to 6.22 **DON'T USE STAGING**)

 (Wine 8.0+ are causing an issue with the windows version see workaround [here](https://github.com/MiMillieuh/Photoshop-CC2022-Linux/issues/94#issuecomment-1426776219))